To This End We Toil And Strive

 The good thing is, I no longer want to punch my buddy.

 Training is hard work.
 Training hurts.
-Some days, its hard to remember why you're doing this.
+Some days, its hard to remember why I’m doing this.

 And though my physical training has been difficult, that's not the 'training' I'm thinking about right now.
 You see, through this experience, the Holy Spirit has being bringing to my remembrance another, more important principle: